frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 A profile is a URL that `MUST`:

 - resolves to a valid JSON Schema descriptor under the `draft-07` version
-- be versioned and idempotent i.e. once published under some version it cannot be changed
+- be versioned and immutable i.e. once published under some version it cannot be changed

 A profile is both used as a metadata version identifier and the location of a JSON Schema against which a descriptor having it as a root level `$schema` property `MUST` be valid and `MUST` be validated.